Dec 21, 2010

 Residents in the area are hopeful that 2 new police stations, # 11 and 14 divisions that will run along the railroad tracks west of Lansdowne, will serve as a deterrent to crime.
 Having more police visible should reduce the drug and prostitution trade at Bloor and Lansdowne.
 The TTC property on Lansdowne still remains empty as there is a legal dispute between GE and TTC over who should be doing the clean up of the soil so as of now the new police stations are still put on hold.

-The Keele subway station is located on the Bloor / Danforth line of the Toronto Transit Commission (TTC).
-It was opened to the public in 1966 and serves approximately 14,000 a day.
+High Park Subway station is on the Bloor-Danforth line of the Toronto Transit Commission (TTC).
+It was opened to the public in 1968 and serves about 10,000 people a day.

 Contact Form